batect/batect/docs/content/config/Containers.md

 Dockerfile (relative to [`build_directory`](#build_directory)) to use when building the image in [`build_directory`](#build_directory).
 Defaults to `Dockerfile` if not set.

 The Dockerfile must be within [`build_directory`](#build_directory).

+`dockerfile` must always be specified with Unix-style (`path/to/thing`) paths, even when running on Windows.

 Available since v0.31.